mikkelbue/tinyDA/README.md

 The `idata` object can then be used with the ArviZ diagnostics suite to e.g. get MCMC statistics, plot the traces and so on.

 ## Contributing
-I (mikkelbue) am currently the sole contributor to this package.
-I have been using it in my own research, and have so far been developing it (mostly) for myself.

-If you feel that it is missing some features, or that something could be improved, please do not hesitate to create a fork and submit a PR!
-If you want to help me improve the package, please have a look at the [issues](https://github.com/mikkelbue/tinyDA/issues) and consider if something seems doable to you.
-I am currently working on a scientific paper that I plan to submit to Journal of Statistical Software, and would be happy for other people to get involved.
+If you feel that tinyDA is missing some features, or that something could be improved, please do not hesitate to create a fork and submit a PR!
+If you want to help improve the package, please have a look at the [issues](https://github.com/mikkelbue/tinyDA/issues) and consider if something seems doable to you.

 If you would like to contribute, please consider the following:
-* I am hoping to keep the list of dependencies **short**, and would rather not include any additional large libraries, unless it is strongly warranted.
+* It's called tinyDA because it's small.
+The list of dependencies should be kept **short**.
 Great things can be achieved using NumPy!
-* I am pretty good at converting theoretical methods into computer code, but I am not a software engineer.
+* tinyDA has loads of nice features, but it's somewhat lacking in terms of CI.
 Any kind of CI, tests and improvements to the software infrastructure would be greatly appreciated!

+The development of tinyDA is sponsored by [digiLab](https://www.digilab.co.uk/)

 ## TODO
 * ~~Parallel multi-chain sampling~~